Thoughts on Adoption

 the room thoroughly.
 Put the new cat back in.
 Keep repeating

-until the original animals no longer excitedly sniff at everything.
+until the original animals no longer excitedly sniff or hiss at everything.

 the new cat out (in her carrier) to meet the original pet/s